luz5/2018-mandarinproject-readme/README.md

    >
    > - run `Watson_Send_Intents.bat`
    >
+   > If you want to reset the backend in unity:
+   >
+   > - Hit `Rset Cntxt` button at the debug menu
+   >
    > For more information check `node.js backend` [readme.txt](https://github.com/luz5/2018-mandarinproject-readme/blob/master/README.txt.txt) file
+   >
+   > If you want to reset the backend in unity

 3. ##### Run Unity Build